LavaLab/trytonacs-party-access-control/README.rst

 Currently the module has only introduced badges/PIN's for users.

 The module generates a user PIN of 5 digits by default.
+This is configurable.

 Available configuration variables:
 [party-access-control]